joshkunz/nagad/readme.md

 When invoked, the NAGA binary will start a command oriented REPL, you can see the list of commands from within the REPL by running `help.` from within the REPL.
-The Full Documentation is given in the following section.
+Complete documentation of the REPL language is given in the following section.

+You can provide Naga with an input file that will be executed with the use of the interactive REPL with the `-f` switch:

+    $ ./naga -f input.naga

 # Documentation